9 Effective Workout Hacks To Spend Less Time In The Gym

 If you enjoy HIIT style workouts, 3x a week could be sufficient in achieving significant improvements in your overall health and fitness.

-At the minimum, incorporate one HIIT session per week.
+At the minimum, incorporate one HIIT session per week if you are really short on time.

 Do not get into the trap of spending countless time in the gym in an effort to get fit.